pablodecm/phd_thesis/src/103_chapter_3.md

 $P(\widetilde{q}(\mu) \geq \alpha | \mu)/P(\widetilde{q}(\mu) \geq \alpha | 0) \geq\alpha)$, which solves the mentioned issue
 at the cost of over-coverage.

-Most data analyses at the LHC, and particularly searches such the one discussed in [Chapter @sec:higgs_pair], are carried out in blinded manner to reduce the experimenter's bias, i.e. the subset of observations or results relevant for statistical inference are not considered or concealed until all the analysis procedures have defined.
-In order to optimise the various analysis component (e.g. selection or summary statistic), it is useful to compute a figure of merit that is representative of the prospective sensitivity of the analysis.
+Most data analyses at the LHC, and particularly searches such as the one discussed in [Chapter @sec:higgs_pair], are carried out in blinded manner to reduce the experimenter's bias, i.e. the subset of observations or results relevant for statistical inference are not considered (or concealed) until all the analysis procedures have defined.
+In order to optimise the various analysis components (e.g. selection or summary statistic), it is useful to compute a figure of merit that is representative of the prospective sensitivity of the analysis.
 The *expected significance*, is the expectation value for the probability value from [Equation